Updated: Sep 27

 Though Aromatherapy is widely used to help people with various conditions and symptoms, you should note that evidence of its effectiveness differs from condition to condition, symptom to symptom, and person to person.

-It is believed that essential oils can encourage positivity, boost energy, uplift, and soothe troublesome moods.
-When it comes to treating chronic pain, aromatherapy is so helpful because it may help relieve anxiety and stress caused by the pain and vice versa.
+It is thought that essential oils can encourage positivity, boost energy, uplift, and soothe troublesome moods.
+When it comes to treating chronic pain, aromatherapy is helpful because it may help relieve anxiety and stress caused by the pain and vice versa.

-When pain is muscular, it has been noted that essential oils used topically in massages can also be an effective treatment.
+When pain is muscular, it's commonly observed that essential oils used topically in massages can also be an effective treatment.

 Aromatherapy works predominantly through essential oils via your sense of smell.
 The brain has strong links to our sense of smell, which is why you react in different ways to different scents.
-When your brain analyzes a smell, it sets off reactions in other parts of the body.
-It could be where you feel relaxed, energized, or hungry.
+When your brain analyzes a scent, it sets off reactions in other parts of the body.
+For example, it could be where you feel relaxed, energized, or hungry.
 Along with this, the nerves in your nose can also recognize and match smells to specific memories – this is why certain smells cause a variety of different emotions.